coldshrine/study-notes/books/effective-java.md

 By minimising the scope of local variables, you increase the readability and maintainability of your code and reduce the likelihood for error.

 **The most powerful technique for minimising the scope of a local variable is to declare it where it is first used.**

+Nearly every local variable declaration should contain an initialiser.